 Perpetual Usage: Even “lifetime” licenses typically include restrictions and can be terminated for violations.

-Modification Rights: Users generally cannot modify licensed software without explicit permission, even if they can access the code.
+Modification Rights: Users generally cannot modify licensed software or create derivative works without explicit permission, even if they can access the code.

-Redistribution Limits: Licensed software usually cannot be shared, resold, or redistributed without specific authorization.
+Redistribution Limits: Licensed software usually cannot be shared, resold, or redistributed without specific authorization, as EULAs are designed to prevent unauthorized distribution.

 Legal Foundation and Enforceability